celo-org/docs/blog/03-3-23-A-smart-contract-for-selling-magazine-on-celo-blockchain/magazine-tutorial-sage.md

  You can interact with any ERC20 token on the Ethereum or Celo blockchains by including this interface in your smart contract code.

-Next we would be declaring the smart contract with the “Contract keyword, followed by the contract name `Magazino`
+Next, we would be declaring the smart contract with the “Contract keyword, followed by the contract name `Magazino`

 ```solidity